-This term, we are reading the book ‘Street Child’ by Berlie Docherty.
+This half-term, we are continuing to read the book ‘Street Child’ by Berlie Docherty.
 The story is set in a Victorian slum and will link to our big question in history ‘Did social status affect the punishment received by Victorian criminals?’
-We will be learning about different punishments given throughout history from Roman times.
-We will also find out about the class system in Victorian Britain.
-The children will use drama and role play to explore a courtroom trial to decide whether a Victorian criminal is guilty and if so, what punishment should they receive based on their learning in the topic.
+We will conclude our learning about different punishments given throughout history from Roman times.
+The children will use drama and role play to explore a courtroom trial to decide whether a Victorian criminal is guilty and if so, what punishment they should receive, based on their learning in the topic.
 They will then follow this up by writing a newspaper article based on this courtroom trial.

 Our art this term will be to continue learning about printing, specifically looking at lino printing.
 In DT, we are continuing our learning from science last half term and looking at simple mechanisms to make a model animal that can open its mouth.
 In religious education, our topic is ‘Inspiring people in today’s world’.
 We will compare and contrast two important figures from different faiths.
 In ICT, the children will be designing and creating their own game.
-In maths, we will learn about fractions.
+In maths, we will learn about decimals.

 Here’s the knowledge organiser for the work we’ll be doing this term: